Show by Label

 Using a GPSDO as the external clock

-To see if we can further improve the current setup, I think that the best possible solution is of course, to try a true GPS disciplined external OCXO for the counter.
+To see if I could further improve the current setup, I think that the best possible solution is of course, to try a true GPS disciplined external OCXO for the counter.

 There are many ways to create a GPSDO circuit, and I can easily use the one I already have to start with or I can try a very different approach, of which I've found a few that are worth trying as well.

 To reduce the amount of variables, I'm going to try a mini version of the Lars Walenius GPSDO for this counter first.
 I know it well enough by now to get up to speed quickly.
-Over the years since I've had my GPSDO, I kept scanning for improvements and developments every now and then.
+Over the years since I've had my first GPSDO, I kept scanning for improvements and developments every now and then and I wanted to try them at the same time.

-Here is the link to my (long) posting for that project: GPSDO
+Here is the link to my (long) posting for that first project: GPSDO

-While going through this counter adventure, I want to try out a few interesting possible improvements.
-These improvements will most likely not make it in the really minimalistic-version of the Lars GPSDO that I want to build for the counter.
+While going through this counter adventure, I wanted to try out a few interesting possible improvements.
+These improvements may not make it in the really minimalistic-version of the Lars GPSDO that I want to build for the counter.

 This newer find also used the same 74HC14's but in a very special way.
 I wanted to try and test this circuit for a possible later implementation into a new GPSDO circuit, so I build it on a breadboard, and used it to tune the OCXO for the counter.